smakhnist/trade-enrichment-assignment/README.md

 There are 2 improvements made into naive solution (**overall > 300% of performance increasing**).

- - Since date validity check is pretty complex operation we could cache its valid values in tread-safe HashSet to avoid redundant date validations.
+ - Since date validity check is rather 'expensive' operation, we could cache its valid values in a tread-safe HashSet to avoid redundant date validations.
 The number of unique dates is relatively small, so the HashSet will be very efficient and memory-safe.
 See EfficientStructuresTradeEnrichmentService#processLine.isValidDate for impl details.
- - Slightly improved logic input lines parsing.
-Thus, we could avoid redundant string splitting operations which performance is always O(n) and cut out only the necessary part of the line.
+ - Slightly improved logic of input lines parsing.
+Thus, we could avoid redundant string split operations which performance is always O(n) and cut out only the necessary part of the line.
 See EfficientStructuresTradeEnrichmentService#processLine for impl details.